Quotes Icon

 Password complexity really comes down to two points:

-1. Longer is more complex.
+1. Longer is stronger (each additional character adds exponentially more entropy).

 2. Using more types of characters (upper- and lowercase letters, numbers, and character) is more complex.